-Soros Candidate Doug Jones Wins in Alabama, Say Hello to the “New South
+Soros Candidate Doug Jones Wins in Alabama, Say Hello to the "New South - www.independentsentinel.com

-Far-left candidate Doug Jones, supported by numerous hard-left groups funded by George Soros, has won the Alabama senate seat and will be in office for two years, enough to cause a lot of harm to Alabama and enough to cost the President his agenda.
+Far-left candidate Doug Jones, supported by numerous hard-left groups funded by George Soros, has won the Alabama senate seat and will be in office for two years, enough to harm Alabama and likely enough to cost the President his agenda.

+He might take it easy on Alabama for the two years so he can get the four year term and truly enact his agenda, but he will not support any of Trump’s agenda.

 Jones is pro-abortion to the moment of birth, anti-gun, pro-climate change extremism, and will be Chuck Schumer’s toady when he’s not transforming Alabama.